chriskonnertz/string-calc/README.md

 [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) standard.

 * Status of this repository: _Maintained_.
 Create an [issue](https://github.com/chriskonnertz/string-calc/issues),
-and you will get a response, usually within 48 hours.
+and you will get a response.